nilsmango/project7III/content/tap/manual/_index.md

 <!-- toc -->

 ## 1. Quick Start
 Below is a video to help you get started.
-It follows the Mac version of this manual, but most steps are similar for other systems.
-You can start by following along with the [Set Up](#2-set-up) section.
+It follows the Mac version of this manual, but most steps are similar on other systems.
+You can begin by following along with the [Set Up](#2-set-up) section.
+After the **Set Up** steps the video shows an older version of Tap without the new **Performance Features**.
+For the current navigation, refer to the [Performance Features](#4-1-performance-features) section, which includes a short updated video.

 {{ youtube(id="CBXZ1DxyzfE", start="0") }}